Webhooks

 Security & Implementation Notes

-• Endpoint Validation: Currently, didlogic does not provide custom headers or secret keys for request signing.
-We recommend ensuring your endpoint is robust enough to handle high-frequency incoming data.
+- Endpoint Validation: Currently, didlogic does not provide custom headers or secret keys for request signing.
+We recommend using a unique, obfuscated URL (e.g.,

-• IP Whitelisting: We do not maintain a static, public list of source IP addresses for webhooks.
-If your firewall configuration strictly requires an allow-list, please contact support for a list of our current IP ranges.
-Note that these ranges are subject to change.
+yourdomain.com/webhooks/dlogic_7a8b9c) as a basic security measure. - IP Whitelisting: We do not publish a static list of source IP addresses for webhooks as our infrastructure scales dynamically.
+If your firewall configuration strictly requires an allow-list, please get in touch with support for our current ranges.